Kylecam625/CodeAnimator/README.md

 2. Paste your code in the input area
 3. Click "Load Code for Animation"
 4. Adjust the animation speed if needed
-5. Click "Start Animation" or press `G` to start in fullscreen
+5. Click the fullscreen button or press `G` to start the animation in fullscreen
 6. Click "Download" to export as a video file

 ## ⌨️ Keyboard Shortcuts